Team612/CodeConventions/C-CONVENTIONS.md

 Conditional statements must always use curly braces, even when they only span one line.

-### Enumerations
-If they will fit inside the character limit, enums should be placed on the same line.
-Otherwise, each element of the enum should appear on it's own line.

- For example:

-    enum MyEnum { FOO, BAR, BAZ };

-or

-    enum MyEnum {
-        FOO,
-        BAR,
-        BAZ,
-        BOO,
-        CAR,
-        LOP
-    };

 ### Boolean Expressions
 Boolean expressions spanning more than one line should have the joining operator